superdigidesign/EA-Designs2020/README.md

 # EA-Designs2020
-Some App, website and logo designs in 2020
+Some app, website and logo designs I have put together this year so far this year (2020).